Ana-Niko-byte/zenlist/README.md

 - You must strictly adhere to the correct folder structure expected by Django's settings.
 - In Django's settings.py file, setting Debug = True in development will display a detailed errors page if the application comes across an error hindering template rendering.
 It will also allow the collection of static files (stylesheets, images, and javascript files automatically).
 Setting Debug = False will display standard error pages under the same conditions and will not update with any changes to static files.

-In Heroku, this is additionally configured under '_Config Vars_', as COLLECT_STATIC, with the value of 0 for blocking automatic collection, and 1 for allowing it.
+In Heroku, this is additionally configured under `Config Vars`, as COLLECT_STATIC, with the value of 0 for blocking automatic collection, and 1 for allowing it.
 - Do not commit to GitHub with Debug = True.
 Always set Debug = False before committing to avoid exposing personal details.

 You will need a two-factor verification setup.
 I chose Google Authenticator because I already had it pre-installed on my phone.